daknob/hilbertlapse/README.md

 connected either by a different program, or simple bash scripts and pipes.

-This is done to add flexibility to the entire process, so any binary in the pipeline can be changed with any other, interchangeably, but also to make it easier to develop and prototype, as this was created for a [blog post](https://blog.daknob.net/mapping-the-greek-inet-oct-19/).
+This is done to add flexibility to the entire process, so any binary in the pipeline can be exchanged with any other, interchangeably, but also to make it easier to develop and prototype, as this was created for a [blog post](https://blog.daknob.net/mapping-the-greek-inet-oct-19/).
 In that blog post you can find more information about the project.
 This flexibility now